particle-iot/spark-sdk-ios/README.md

 - [Download Spark iOS Cloud SDK](https://github.com/spark/spark-sdk-ios/archive/master.zip) and try out the included iOS example app
 - Or perform the installation step described under the **Installation** section below

-## Usage and documentation
+## Usage

 _Full documentation coming soon_

-Meanahile you can look [here](http://cocoadocs.org/docsets/Spark-SDK/) or consult the javadoc style comments in `SparkCloud.h` and `SparkDevice.h` for each public method.
+Meanahile you can check out the [Reference in Cocoadocs website](http://cocoadocs.org/docsets/Spark-SDK/) or consult the javadoc style comments in `SparkCloud.h` and `SparkDevice.h` for each public method.
 If Spark iOS Cloud SDK installation completed successfully - you should be able to press `Esc` to get an auto-complete hints from XCode for each cloud and device method.

 ## Communication